Sammy Voit

-Sammy Voit (born c.
+Samuel Voit (born c.
 2005/2006) is an American actor and television personality.
 He began his career on Masterchef Junior, Chopped Junior and Food Network Star Kids as himself.
 In 2018, he appeared in the film To Dust which won the Grand Jury Audience Award at the Tribeca Film Festival and was nominated in 2020 for Best Screenplay at the Independent Spirit Awards in Los Angeles.
 He currently stars as young Kevin Jonas in the Happiness Begins Tour and the film Happiness Continues.

 Personal life

-Voit is from the Bronx, New York.
+Voit is from Riverdale, New York.
 He has an older sister and a younger brother.
 He is Jewish.

 Philanthropy

 Voit is an activist for youth homelessness.
 He fundraises for LA and NYC-based non-profit organizations that support homeless youth.
 In 2017, Voit started documenting homelessness throughout NY and LA in a film called The Bus Stop.
 In June 2018, Voit fundraised by catering and donating his Bar Mitzvah gifts to several homeless communities.